d4rk-lucif3r/LuciferML/luciferml/supervised/README/Regression.md

                 Percentage of validation set splitting in ann.
 Default = .20 epochs : int
                 No. of epochs for ann.
+Default = 100 dropout_rate : int or float
-Default = 100 batch_size :
+                rate for dropout layer.
+Default = 0 batch_size :
                 Batch Size for ANN.
-Default = 32 dropout_rate : int or float
+Default = 32 tune_mode : int
-                    rate for dropout layer.
-Default = 0 smote : str,
+                HyperParam tune modes.
+Default = 1
+                        Available Modes:
+                        1 : Basic Tune
+                        2 : Intermediate Tune
+                        3 : Extreme Tune (Can Take Much Time) smote : str,
                 Whether to apply SMOTE.
 Default = 'y' k_neighbors : int
                 No. of neighbours for SMOTE.
-Default = 1
+Default = 1 verbose : boolean
+                Verbosity of models.
+Default = False
+        exclude_models : list
+                List of models to be excluded when using predictor = 'all' .
+Default = []

 Returns: